Scroll down to find out more about our Still Waiting review of mental health.

-NICCY is committed to monitoring the implementation of the recommendations in the ‘Still Waiting’ review and to engaging with all relevant agencies to ensure improved outcomes for children and young people.
+NICCY is committed to monitoring the implementation of the recommendations in the ‘Still Waiting’ review and to engage with all relevant agencies to ensure improved outcomes for children and young people.

 Still Waiting Implementation Structures

-The Department for Health on behalf of the Inter-Departmental Group (consisting of representatives for the Department for Education, Justice and Communities along with the Voluntary and Community Sector) published an action plan for delivering on the Still Waiting Report recommendations in October 2019 (the still waiting action plan).
-This was shortly followed by a progress update report in December 2019.
+The Department for Health on behalf of the Inter-Departmental Group (consisting of representatives for the Department for Education, Justice and Communities along with the Voluntary and Community Sector) published an action plan for delivering on the Still Waiting Report recommendations in October 2019 (the Still Waiting Action Plan).

-NICCY will publish 4 monitoring reports between 2020 and 2023.
+NICCY committed to publishing 4 monitoring reports between 2020 and 2023.
 These will be published in February of each year to coincide with Child Mental Health Week.

 The report was launched on 27th September 2018 at St Mary’s University College, Belfast.